- Calls to this hotline are currently being directed to Within Health or Timberline Knolls

 Recognizing the problem early on is crucial to treating osteoporosis.

-Sometimes getting the results of a DEXA scan is concrete data that can help the patient recognize the damage that the eating disorder is doing to her body.
-She might then realize that she needs to accept help or the problem will only get worse.
+Sometimes getting the results of a DEXA scan is concrete data that can help the patient recognize the damage the eating disorder is doing to her body.
+She might realize that she needs to accept help, or the problem will only worsen.

 - Partial hospitalization program